I'm Caroline B., the breeder behind Faodail Kennels located in Bryan, TX. Dedicated to promoting and preserving the Dandie Dinmont Terrier Breed.

 AKC Breeder of Merit, CHIC Certified, Licensed Veterinary Technician.

-Caroline has been a member of Good Dog for almost 6 years
+Caroline has been a member of Good Dog for about 6 years

 Caroline was screened for responsible practices and has been a member since 2020.